tiberiusnero560/tiberiusnero560/README.md

 <p> I am a self taught Software, web developer and entrepreneur in progress.
 Like many others, I was unsure of what exactly I wanted to do with my life for some time.
 I first tried to go to school out of high school for video game development.
 I quickly ran into issues and ultimately, only finished 2 semesters.
 I believe this was a blessing in disguise.
 We are often told we need to go to college or university, but I think we don't talk nearly enough about the fact that you may not enjoy the career you chose right out of high school.
-Sometimes, it's better to explore different things, and ultimately fail at most of them.
+Sometimes, it's better to explore different things, and ultimately fail until you find something.

 Now, I have committed to learning new skills, growing my personal brand, attempting new and extraordinary things, and failing as much as I can.
 I waited far to long to start this, but I am finally doing it.
 This page will evolve and grow as I do, and I intend for it to become something extradordinary.